ten3roberts/manta/sandbox/readme.md

 # Sandbox
-This is a testing application used to develop the crescent engine
+This is a testing application used to develop the cuttle engine

 ## Building
 Make sure premake is installed